Eugene91/Qubit-Maximum-Likelihood-Tomography/.ipynb_checkpoints/README-checkpoint.md

 See Example.ipynb for more details.

 ## Structure of the projects
-File mLink.py contains implementation of maximum likelihood algorithm for N dimensional quantum system with function maxlink that returns reconstructed density matrix for a set of observed probabilities F of given set of projectors.
+-File mLink.py contains implementation of maximum likelihood algorithm for N dimensional quantum system with function maxlink that returns reconstructed density matrix for a set of observed probabilities F of given set of projectors.

-File barPlot.py contains function plotDM that plots the real and imaginary parts of density matrix.
+-File barPlot.py contains function plotDM that plots the real and imaginary parts of density matrix.

 ## Requirements
-numpy >= 1.18.5
+-numpy >= 1.18.5
-matplotlib >= 3.2.2
+-matplotlib >= 3.2.2
-for latex rendering
+-for latex rendering
-texlive-latex-base >= 2019
+-texlive-latex-base >= 2019
-texlive-latex-picture >= 2019
+-texlive-latex-picture >= 2019